-This reference guide defines the parameters considered by aquatic plant managers and FWC biologists when formulating a management plan using herbicides in Florida waters.
+This reference guide defines the parameters considered by aquatic plant managers and FWC biologists when formulating management plans using herbicides in Florida waters.
 No single herbicide is appropriate for controlling all invasive or nuisance aquatic plant infestations.
 Therefore, aquatic plant managers must have a thorough understanding of how each herbicide acts in Florida aquatic systems, which plants it may or may not control, and what impacts may be expected under different environmental conditions.

-There are fourteen generic herbicide active ingredients registered for use in aquatic sites (i.e. for application directly to water) by the U.S. Environmental Protection Agency (EPA).
+There are seventeen herbicide active ingredients registered for use in aquatic sites (i.e. for application directly to water) by the U.S. Environmental Protection Agency (EPA).
 The state agency designated to regulate pesticides used in Florida is the Florida Department of Agriculture and Consumer Services (FDACS), which uses the Florida Pesticide Law (Chapter 487, Florida Statutes) for this purpose.
 Before a new pesticide active ingredient is registered for use in Florida, it is reviewed by the multi-agency Florida Pesticide Registration Evaluation Committee.
 The FDACS Bureau of Compliance Monitoring has primary responsibility for enforcing those portions of the Florida Pesticide Law which govern chemical aquatic weed control programs.
 The primary emphasis of the law is to require pesticides be applied in accordance with the pesticide product label.

 On each Herbicide Considerations page, Table A indicates plants that are most often controlled by the herbicide in waters where aquatic plant control is permitted or funded by FWC, and the frequency at which each herbicide is applied each year statewide.
 Herbicide use patterns are described as frequent or occasional, and small-scale or spot applications.
 Also shown are other herbicides used in conjunction or rotation with each herbicide to enhance cost-effectiveness, selectivity, and herbicide-resistance management.